jonoco/Multiline-Label-Node/README.md

 ## Usage
 1. Copy the SKLabelNodeMultiline.swift file into your project.
-2. Create a SKLabelNodeMultine object.
+2. Create a SKLabelNodeMultiline object.
 3. Declare the object with a string and a predicate for line breaks within the string, such as "\n".

 ## License